 Currently, the primary use of our funds is to originate loans and for repayment of principal on our debt.
-Our outstanding commitments to fund new loans were \$9.5 million at June 30, 2010, the majority of which were for prime-rate based loans to be originated by First Western, the government guaranteed portion of which is intended to be sold pursuant to Secondary Market Loan Sales.
-Our net working capital outlay would be approximately \$4.3 million related to these loans; however, the First Western loans cannot be sold until they are fully funded.
+Our outstanding commitments to fund new loans were \$13.9 million at September 30, 2010, the majority of which were for prime-rate based loans to be originated by First Western, the government guaranteed portion of which is intended to be sold pursuant to Secondary Market Loan Sales.
+Our net working capital outlay would be approximately \$3.6 million related to these loans; however, the guaranteed portion of the First Western loans cannot be sold until they are fully funded.
 Commitments have fixed expiration dates.
 Since some commitments expire without the proposed loan closing, total committed amounts do not necessarily represent future cash requirements.
-During 2010, we anticipate loan fundings will range from \$30 million to \$40 million.
+During 2010, we anticipate loan fundings will range from \$35 million to \$40 million.
+During 2011, we anticipate loan fundings will range from \$50 million to \$60 million.
 In addition, we use funds for operating deficits and holding costs of our real estate owned and properties in the process of foreclosure.